Constitution of North Korea: Chapter 2 – Economy

-Chapter 2 of the Socialist Constitution consists of 19 articles that outline the economic structure of North Korea.
+Chapter 2 of the Constitution consists of 19 articles that outline the economic structure of North Korea.

 Article 19 states that North Korea relies on the socialist relations of production and the foundation of an independent national economy.

 Articles 20 to 23 states that the means of production are owned by the state and social cooperatives, and lists provisions for state and social cooperative properties.

 Article 24 allows for citizens to have private property, which the state shall protect and guarantee its inheritance.

 Article 25 states that North Korea shall continually increase the living standards of its people who shall be provided by the state with food, clothing and housing.

 Article 26 states that North Korea has an independent national economy in which Article 27 states that science and technology will have a leading role.

 Article 30 provides for an eight-hour work day for workers which the state will fully utilize, while Article 31 prohibits work for those who are below 16 years old.

 Article 33 states that the North Korean economy will be managed by the producer masses under the Cabinet based on the "socialist system of responsible business management" and on economic levers such as cost, price and profit.

 Article 34 states that North Korea has a planned economy which the state shall develop based on socialist principles.
 Article 35 provides a requirement for a state budget based on North Korea's plans for economic development.

 Article 36 states that foreign trade in North Korea is conducted by state institutions, state enterprises and social cooperatives with the objective of maintaining credibility in foreign trade, improving trade structure and developing trade relations with foreign countries.
 Article 37 encourages joint ventures with foreign corporations and individuals and the creation of businesses in special economic zones.
 Article 38 establishes a tariff policy to protect the North Korean economy.